MelSumner/MelSumner.github.io/_posts/2022-07-08-the-web-i-want-to-dev.md

 Without futher ado, here are the characteristics of the web I want(ed) to dev:

-* Development is always done in a response and "mobile-first" way
+* Development is always done in a responsive and "mobile-first" way
 * design tools support relative units
 * websites support use on all types of devices because doing it any other way would be bananas
 * HTML validation is built in to the right places in our tooling